ecs-org/ecs-appliance/README.md

   look if database migration is needed diff current/expected branch of *migrations*
     yes: database-migrate
   start ecs.*
+  if not ok/started:
+    stop ecs.*
+    if was database-migrate
+      stop database
+      revert to PRE_migrate snapshot
+    start old-container ecs.*

 clone-ecs:
   snapshot ecs-files and ecs-database to CLONE R/W snapshot